scg-unibe-ch/ese2016-team7/documentation/srs.md

 Placing an ad

-A User must specify the general infos of the flat ad:
+A Manager must specify the general infos of the flat ad:
 He must add a title, the address (containing a Street and a City).
-Further he has to add the date of the move-in. (no move-out date: _To be done_) He adds the price, the type of the flat (where he can choose between Apartment, House and Studio) and the area of the flat in square meters.
+Further he has to add the date of the move-in. (no move-out date: _done_) He adds the price, the type of the flat (where he can choose between Apartment, House and Studio) and the area of the flat in square meters.
-For the flat he must add a description of the property, including the amount of objects (_To be done_) and can tick the following options:
+For the flat he must add a description of the property, including the amount of rooms (_done_) and can tick the following options:
-Animals allowed, garden, Cellar or Attic, Smoking inside allowed, balcony or patio, furnished, garage Also optional is a field for the preferences
-He can add pictures (optional) by uploading them.
+Animals allowed, garden, Cellar or Attic, Smoking inside allowed, balcony or patio, furnished, garage He can add pictures (optional) by uploading them.
 If he has uploaded pictures, he sees the name, the size and a delete option in a table.
-The user can add visiting times by choosing them in a calendar and setting the time.
+The manager can add visiting times by choosing them in a calendar and setting the time.
 An Ad can be marked as a Premium Ad where such will appear on top in the search.
 This is only possible if he has added a credit card, if he hasn't he is asked to do so. (_To be done_)

-Users should be able to add ads for selling houses, apartments and studios via auctions.(_To be done_).
+Manager should be able to add ads for selling houses, apartments and studios via auctions.(_done_).
+If he wants so he can make an instant buy option for a fixed price (_To be done_)

 Auctions (_Done_)

 There will be no possibility for a direct buy.
-If a user gets overbidden, he will be messaged. (_To be done_) If a user is overbidden he is messaged and told on which ad and by how much (_Done_) If an auction ends, the manager is messaged and told on who won and for how much, including a link to the ad. (_To be done_) If an auction ends unsuccessfully, the manager is messaged with the possibility to restart the auction (_To be done_) When a user doesn't enter a bid high enough, he is told so by a nice looking message (_To be done_)
+If a user gets overbidden, he will be messaged. (_done_) If a user is overbidden he is messaged and told on which ad and by how much (_Done_) If an auction ends, the manager is messaged and told on who won and for how much, including a link to the ad. (_done_) If an auction ends unsuccessfully, the manager is messaged with the possibility to restart the auction with (optional) adjusted parameters.(_done_)
+When a user doesn't enter a bid high enough, he is told so by a nice looking message (_done_) There may be an instant buy option (_To be done_)

 Messages
 In the messages he can choose between the following three options: